eic/EicRoot/README.md

 In order to use GEANT3 one has to intall a recent G3 VMC (like geant3+_vmc.2.7).

-In order to use eic-smear (for instance to import either ASCII or ROOT files with the simulated events) one has to install this package, obviously.
+In order to use eic-smear (for instance be able to import either ASCII or ROOT files with the simulated events) one has to install this package, obviously.

 Dockerfile contains enough information for an expert to install these packages.